ClassicJj123/Jj-s-DoDFF-Schizo-Submod/README.md

 3. HLR to Rome (Not entirely finished, but it's playable)
 4. KRL to LIV to UDU to either the Teutonic Order or the Low German Confederation
 5. Hungary-Austria (By Earth is a Donut, thanks)
+6. Japan and China Flavor (By Nej, thanks)

 Planned things:
 1. Europe wide civil war (technically mostly done in the HLR insane Siggy path)